Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

 In the first iteration, the local search begins with a rate-monotonic ordered list, which sorts tasks in ascending order of their periods.
-As we discussed in \cite{grus2024icores}, the rate-monotonic ordered list is the desirable starting point since we process most constrained tasks (i.e., tasks with most occurrences) at the start of the procedure when the schedule is mostly empty.
+As discussed in \cite{grus2024icores}, the rate-monotonic ordered list is the desirable starting point since it processes the most constrained tasks (i.e., tasks with the most occurrences) at the start of the procedure when the schedule is mostly empty.

+Finally, this local search procedure could easily be used with simulated annealing, tabu search, or another metaheuristic scheme.
+However, based on the results of \cite{hladik2020complexity} and limited experimentation, we utilize the pure local search and try to alleviate its possible disadvantages using the CP approaches described in the following sections.